abhineet123/MTF/Examples/ReadMe.md

 Similar to mexMTF2, this is the multi threaded version that also supports acquiring images.
 Its usage is demonstrated in _python/runMTF2.py_.

-It provides the following functions that closely mirror those of mexMTF2 ([]  indicates optional argument):
+It provides the following functions that closely mirror those of mexMTF2 (`[]`indicates optional arguments):

 -   `success = pyMTF2.init([params])`